partha-bro/study-repo/Web_developer/06-nodeJS/README.md

     HTTP request logger middleware for node.js

-    Install:
+    - Install:
         npm i morgan

-    import:
+    - Import:
         const logger = require('morgan')

-    use:
+    - Use:
         server.use( logger() )

 ## bcrypt module

     Concept of bcrypt method is: user defind password + number of salt round[ it means add extra random number to strong the password] = result of encryption password to store

-    Install:
+    - Install:
         if any perticular version required
         npm install bcrypt@compatibleVersion

         npm install bcrypt

-    import:
+    - Import:
         const bcrypt = require('bcrypt')
         const saltRound = 10 //more number means stong password and heavy use of CPU&GPU